FabienArcellier/alfred-cli/docs/source/toolkit.rst

 Command toolkit
 ###############

-Alfred offers APIs to write commands, reuse existing commands, specify behavior depending on the bone, ...
+Alfred offers APIs to write commands, reuse existing commands, ...
-They aim to make your commands easy to read, write and maintain.
+It aim to make your commands easy to read, write and maintain.

+.. contents:: Table of Contents
+  :local:
+  :backlinks: top

 .. module:: alfred